-The School is considered a "drug free school zone" under state law.
-Therefore, the following are prohibited:

-- 1. The use, distribution or possession of any tobacco product on school property regardless of the individual's age.
+Valley Preparatory Academy is considered a "drug free school zone" under state law.
+Therefore, the following are prohibited use, distribution or possession of any tobacco product on school property regardless of the individual's age.

 Parents and employees may possess tobacco products in their vehicles while on school grounds or at school events, however the use of the tobacco products is strictly prohibited.
-This includes electronic cigarette devices. - 2.
-The use, distribution, manufacture, purchase or sale of illegal drugs, inhalants, noxious substances, drug paraphernalia, imitations of illegal drugs/noxious substances, dietary supplements, or medication. - 3.
+This includes electronic cigarette devices, vaping devices, or any associated paraphernalia.

+- 2. The use, distribution, manufacture, purchase or sale of illegal drugs, inhalants, noxious substances, drug paraphernalia, imitations of illegal drugs/noxious substances, dietary supplements, or medication. - 3.
 The use, possession, sale, purchase or distribution of alcoholic substances. - 4.
-Intoxication of being under the influence or use of any alcohol, tobacco, or drug at any school event.
+Intoxication, being under the influence of, or use of any alcohol, tobacco, e-cigarette, vaping device, or drug at school or at any school event.